New York University Institutional Biosafety Policy

 a) Informing the Principal Investigator and the Department Chair of the noncompliance;

-b) Requiring re-inspection by the Department of Environmental Services to substantiate that the facility is subsequently in compliance;
+b) Requiring re-inspection by (EH&S) to substantiate that the facility is subsequently in compliance;

 c) Referring issues of noncompliance to the SOM Dean and/or the Senior Vice Provost for Research for further action; and